|Previous Page||Print this page|

 Unexpressed feelings can block serious work.
 A management and union negotiation was "hopelessly" blocked until people on both sides just said a few words about how frustrated they felt.
 They made more progress in the two hours after this than in the previous three months.
 I have also seen a blocked IT project move forward very quickly after people said how they felt.
 This simple idea usually works.

-(I learned this at a marriage enrichment retreat but don't know who is the author).
+(I learned this model at a marriage enrichment retreat but don't know who is the author).

 Please use any of the buttons below to share this article more widely.